nonchris/discord-role-selection/README.md

 # role selection bot
-A first approach to a role-selection-bot for discord using drop down menus and slash commands.
+An approach to a role-selection-bot for discord using drop-down menus, buttons and slash commands.
+Use `/roles` to get a selection of all available / pre-configured categories of roles and a drop-down after selection.
+Easy to use configuration using a discord slash command.
-This bot is written for the mario switch sports resort, but can easily be modified to fit any other server.
+This bot is written for the mario switch sports resort, but can be used on any other server without modification.
+It does feature multi-guild support.

 ## setup
 ##### Using pip to install the bot as editable package: